Gygarte/squiffy/README.md

 ```

-Start using tipsy in your project.
+Start using squiffy in your project.

 Note: Refer to the *pipenv* documentation here: https://pypi.org/project/pipenv/
 ## Usage

-Tipsy uses four mandatory items to setup the CLI application:
+Squiffy uses four mandatory items to setup the CLI application:
-1. **Application** main class to be used
+1. **Application** the main class to be used
-2. **LayoutFactory** main class for app layout construction
+2. **LayoutFactory** the main class for app layout construction
-3. **State** main class for configuring an internal state - which contains whatever informations
-is needed in the app
+3. **State** the main class for configuring an internal state - which contains whatever informations is needed in the app
-4. **layout.json** the blueprint of the layout.
+4. **layout.json** the blueprint of your application's layout.

 ### Creating a layout.json

-An example equal to 1000 words :D
+An example equals to 1000 words :D (please be advise that I purposfully let some keywords that
+do nothing yet!
+Squiffy is still in alpha and I'm still a noob)

 ```json
 {